Begin Here - Request Info

 Pre-Nursing Advising Sheet (PDF)

-CIT 105 (or passing score on the IC3 digital literacy exam)
+Digital Literacy (Rec.
+CIT 105 – Introduction to Computers, or passing score on the IC3 digital literacy exam)

 Requirements are as follows:

-Applicants are ranked on a point system based on two criteria, Test of Essential Academic Skills (TEAS) (see note anout TEAS below) and Math and Science Coursework.
-Acceptance into the program will be based on rank order.
-All applicants not selected in the first round will be placed on an alternate list.
-Alternates will be notified for admission if positions become available prior to the start of semester classes.
+Applicants not selected in the first round may be placed on an alternate list.
+Alternates will be notified for admission if positions become available prior to the start of spring semester classes.
 A new applicant and alternate list is started each application period; names do not move forward.
 A new application and all required documentation must be submitted for each admission period.

 During the admission application period, mandatory Admission and Ranking Criteria Conferences are held.
 Attendance is required in order to apply for admission to the Nursing program.

-Applicants who have previously been admitted to another nursing program, and who have earned a failing grade (D, E, F or WF) in a nursing course or program, may not be accepted for admission to the GCTC Nursing Program.
+Applicants who have previously been admitted to another nursing program (taking core nursing classes), and who have earned a failing grade (D, E, F or WF) in a nursing course or program, might not be accepted for admission to the GCTC Nursing Program.
 Please contact the Nursing Division for more information.

 Clinical facilities utilized by the Gateway Nursing Program require students to have clear background checks and drug screens and can deny student participation in clinical rotations at their facilities.
 Since clinical participation is required to meet the nursing course outcomes, if a facility denies a student admittance to clinical, the student will not be able to progress in the nursing program.
 GCTC does not accept responsibility for any student being ineligible for clinical participation based on background checks or drug screens and continued enrollment in the ADN program.
 If a student does not have a clear background check and/or clear drug screen, the clinical facilities have the right to deny the student from participating in clinicals.
 The clinical facilities have the right and are responsible for determining the background check and drug screen guidelines and requirements.
 Clinical participation is required for students to progress in the nursing program; if a clinical facility denies admittance to a student then they will not able to progress in the nursing program.